pescestefano96/programming_HSG/README.md

     (v)   Choose a maximum Price-Earnings-Growth ratio for screened stocks

 ### Expected outcome
-The stock screener will return a list of stock tickers fulfilling the entered contition.
+The stock screener will return a list of stock tickers fulfilling the entered contitions as well as the Minervini-Conditions outlined above.

 ### Credits